Chasing Truth: Chapter 19

 “He does want to meet you, right?”
 Julia prompted when she didn’t speak.

 No one said anything for several moments.
-Mari pushed forward and braced her elbows on her knees, her hands sliding through her hair.
+Mari leaned forward and braced her elbows on her knees, her hands sliding through her hair.

 “I can’t really say no. Not without looking like a childish brat.
 My mom loved him.
 Till the day she died, she loved him.
 Never gave another man a chance.
 There had to be something there worth that commitment, right?
 If for no other reason I feel like I should do it for her.”